Which asset tracking system should you purchase for your business?

 What are the different types of asset tracking?

-There are three common types of asset tracking – barcode asset tracking, RFID asset tracking, and GPS asset tracking.
+There are four common types of asset tracking – barcode asset tracking, Bluetooth asset tracking, RFID asset tracking, and GPS asset tracking.
 The type of asset tracking you require will depend on the kind of assets you own.
 You may even need more than one type of asset tracking system.

 Most asset tracking systems collect data in multiple ways, with all the information then collated by your asset tracking software.
 Take a look at how the systems differ from each other below.